 Recent complaints post the security breach mention that setting up and entering Zoom meetings have become more complicated after the company updated its security features.

-4. Messaging Tools
+4. Messaging Tools for remote teams

 Most communication doesn’t have to be on video, quick questions, gentle nudges, sneaky little one-liners to mock the boss (kidding, don’t do that).